The Jayhawks - Live At The Colonial Theater, Phoenixville, PA, September 27, 2025

 Unlike a lot of older sites, the Colonial has comfortable seats and clean,

-modern restrooms, so if you go there you're off to a good start.
+modern restrooms, so if you visit there you're off to a good start.
 The concert

-hall could use some paint, but that's a minor quibble offset completely by
+hall walls are peeling and could use some paint, but that's a minor quibble completely offset by

 those two more important positives.
 You also have a good view from everywhere.